Upper Mustang Trek

 Accommodation

 While you are in Kathmandu, we opt to accommodate you in 4- or 5-star hotels like Hotel Royal Singhi (4-star), Hotel Manaslu (4-star), Radisson (5-star), Yak & Yeti (5-star), or similar.
 During the trek, you will be accommodated in a local mountain lodge, better known as Tea House.
 These lodges and teahouses provide good services and are equipped with basic amenities.
-We will endeavor to provide you with the best accommodation available along the route so that you get a good night’s rest in a hygienic milieu.

 Meals

-We never compromise the quality of food or the health of the trekkers as well as the crew members.
-Generally, we opt for the fresh and nutritional local community food available.
-You could make your delicious pick from an array of traditional foods like Sweet potatoes, buckwheat barley, etc. This way, you could not only get a real sense of the local culture and life patterns but also contribute to promoting the locally available resources of organic food and beverages.
+This way, you could not only get a real sense of the local culture and life patterns but also contribute to promoting the locally available resources of organic food and beverages.
 Besides, a wide range of Continental, Chinese, Italian and Indian cuisines like Pizza, Spaghetti, French Fries, Soups, Breads, Masala curry, etc. are also available in the restaurants for your retreat.

 Acclimatization

 Altitude sickness is a serious risk while trekking in the Himalayas.
 It's important to acclimatize properly by spending a few days at lower altitudes before heading higher.
 By spending time at lower altitudes before pushing higher, your body has time to adjust.
-Our trekking packages have enough acclimatization days planned where you'll be spending a day or two at lower altitudes, allowing your body to adjust to the increasing altitude.

 Electricity & drinking water

 For an additional cost, you can use the electricity in all tea houses and lodges to recharge your batteries.
 The lodges have packaged mineral water for sale, or you can fill your bottle with boiling water.
-To make water drinkable, you can use water purification tablets too.
-But, due to hygienic issues, you should avoid drinking water from taps, rivers, or wells in trekking areas.

 Communication

-At lodges, restaurants, and hotels, Wi-Fi is available for an additional fee in the most popular trek regions, like Everest, and Annapurna.
-However, at high elevations, phone calls are the only means of connection.
 Our office in Kathmandu is in constant communication with your trek guide.
-In Kathmandu, you can purchase a local sim card for communication purposes.
+In Kathmandu, you can purchase a local SIM card for communication purposes.
 At high elevations, the mobile signal might not be as strong, though.

 Luggage

 Our porters are paired with one trekker for every two hikers, and one porter can safely carry 30 kg maximum weight.
 Therefore, we advise you to fill your duffle bag not more than 15 kg with your belongings.
-You may carry a small backpack with your valuables and informational documents.
-The things you are not taking along on the trek can be stored in a hotel in Kathmandu free of cost.

 Typical Trek Day

 Mostly your trek day starts with breakfast at 7-8 am, followed by a 3-4 hour morning trek.
 Lunch break is around an hour, then you continue trekking to your destination for the day.
 After reaching the teahouse lodge, you can relax, explore nearby areas, and enjoy dinner at 6-7 pm.
-Evenings involve socializing, a trek briefing, and leisure activities before bed.

 Travel Insurance

 It is advised that you arrange your travel insurance before leaving your homeland.
-The main thing is to make sure that your insurance covers you for both- medical and evacuation costs.
+The main thing is to make sure that your insurance covers you for both medical and evacuation costs.
 Having travel insurance with you makes your trip secure and hassle-free.

 Our Guides

-Guides play a significant role during the trek.
-They are the ones who literally decipher the trekking codes for you so that you can actually connect with nature, culture and people along the way.
-We have helpful and dedicated trekking guides who are very well-versed in the culture, life patterns and every single detail pertaining to the trek region you are traveling in.
+We have helpful and dedicated trekking guides who are very well-versed in the culture, life patterns, and every single detail pertaining to the trek region you are traveling in.
 Thus, in the company of our professional Sherpa guides, your trek becomes not only entertaining but also equally informative.

 Porter and Staff Care